Geraldine Thompson

-Geraldine Fortenberry Thompson (born November 18, 1948) is an American politician and member of the Democratic Party, who currently serves as a member of the Florida State Senate from the 15th district.
-She served as a member of the Florida House of Representatives, representing the 44th District from 2018 to 2022.
-The district included Windermere, Winter Garden, Gotha, Lake Buena Vista, Oakland, parts of Ocoee, and the Dr. Phillips, Horizon West, and Williamsburg communities in Southwest Orange County, FL.
+Geraldine Fortenberry Thompson (November 18, 1948 – February 13, 2025) was an American politician and member of the Democratic Party serving in various capacities in the Florida Legislature from 2006 until her death in 2025.
+She served as a member of the Florida State Senate from 2012 to 2016, representing parts of Orlando and western Orange County.
+She also served three terms in the Florida House of Representatives, from 2006 to 2012.
+Thompson returned as a member of the Florida House of Representatives, representing the 44th District from 2018 to 2022.

+Her district included Windermere, Winter Garden, Gotha, Lake Buena Vista, Oakland, parts of Ocoee, and the Dr. Phillips, Horizon West, Hunters Creek, and Williamsburg communities in Southwest Orange County, FL.
 The district contains Walt Disney World, Universal Studios Florida, SeaWorld, International Drive, and the Orange County Convention Center.

-A veteran member of the Florida Legislature, she previously served as a member of the Florida State Senate from 2012 to 2016, representing parts of Orlando and western Orange County.
-She also served three terms in the Florida House of Representatives, from 2006 to 2012.